 Applebrook G.C. – 3rd – 310 yards – par 4

 A modern twist on the Alps template lies at Applebrook Golf Club, a Gil Hanse design in Malvern, PA.
 The 3rd hole at Applebrook is a drivable par-4 that features a blind shot from the tee.
 If a player lays up, they will be faced with another blind approach to the green.
-From the tee, the goal is to carry the sahara bunker which lies about 265 yards out.
+For those who attempt to drive the green, the goal is to carry the Sahara bunker that sits about 265 yards from the tee.
 If executed, a good shot will then funnel into the giant punchbowl complex.
 Chips from around the green are very challenging due to the severity of the depressed punchbowl.

 The blind tee shot at Applebrook's 3rd.